HomeVertebratesSloth

 Two-Toed Sloths

 Like their three-toed cousins, two-toed sloths also possess an outer layer of thick, long hair, typically gray to brown in color.
-However, unlike three-toed sloths, they bear longitudinal grooves on their hair, which generally harbor the algae.
+However, unlike three-toed sloths, they bear longitudinal microscopic algal grooves that run along the length of their body hair.

-The fur on the throat of Hoffmann’s two-toed sloth is pale, while that on Linnaeus’s is dark.
+The fur on the throat of Hoffmann’s two-toed sloth (Choloepus hoffmanni) is pale, while that on Linnaeus’s two-toed sloth (Choloepus didactylus) is dark.

-These sloths have five or seven vertebrae on their neck.
+These sloths have five or seven vertebrae on their neck, thereby having less neck flexibility than their three-toed counterparts.

 Taxonomy